Kong/kong-deployment-toolkit/README.md

 A tool for collecting debug information for Kong Gateway and Kong Mesh / Kuma.

+Currently supports docker and k8s deployments.
+Mesh and VM not currently supported.

 ## What is collected

-The tool collects the following information and saves it to the local machine as a `.tar.gz` file:
+The tool collects the following information and saves it as a `.tar.gz` file:

 - Logs for all Kong gateway instances (K8s / VM / Docker)
 - Logs for all Kong Ingress Controller instances (K8s)